sanjaynagi/rna-seq-pop/README.md

 * Gene Set Enrichment analyses and Venn diagrams.
 * Allele balance reports of pre-specified loci of choice.
 * *Anopheles gambiae s.l* - Analysis of Ancestry Informative Markers (AIMs) to determine relative ancestry.
 * *Anopheles gambiae s.l* - Reports if DE genes are found underneath known selective sweep signals in the [Ag1000g](https://www.nature.com/articles/nature24995).
+* *Anopheles gambiae s.l* - Determines Karyotype of chromosome 2 inversions using [compkaryo](https://academic.oup.com/g3journal/article/9/10/3249/6026680) - [Github](https://github.com/sanjaynagi/compkaryo)

 The workflow is generalised, and will function with any trimmed Illumina paired-end RNA-sequencing.
 However, certain modules, such as the AIMs analysis, are only appropriate for specific species.
 These can be activated in the configuration file (config.yaml).